On thin local sets of the Gaussian free field: Examples of ``small'' non-thin local sets.

 \subsection{Another example in two dimensions}

-The previous example relies on the CLE technology which is not available for the GFF in higher dimensions.
-In the present subsection we first describe another local set $A$ of the two-dimensional GFF that has a simple generalization when $d \ge 3$.
-One main feature is reminiscent of the previous case: We discover the GFF in a self-similar fashion (but we use the boundary of dyadic squares instead of nested CLE$_4$), and explore the GFF until its mean value in the dyadic square that we are currently looking at is likely to be positive, in some sense that we will make precise
+In the present subsection, we first describe another local set $A$ of the two-dimensional GFF that has a simple generalisation when $d \ge 3$.
+One main feature is reminiscent of the previous case: we discover the GFF in a self-similar fashion and explore the GFF until its mean value in the dyadic square that we are currently looking at is likely to be positive in some sense that we will make precise.
+The main difference with the previous case is that we explore using boundaries of dyadic squares instead of a nested CLE$_4$, as the CLE technology is not available in higher dimensions.

 \medbreak